chhchang/Predicting-Future-Sales/README.md

 # Predicting Future Sales

 This is a Springboard capstone project that compares multiple machine learning models to make prediction of future month sales.
 The data used in this project is a challening time-series dataset of daily sales data provided by a large Russian software firm - 1C Company.
-The data is featured in a Kaggle Challenge: [Predict Future Sales - Final project for "How to win a data science competition" Coursera course](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data)
+The data is featured in a Kaggle challenge: [Predict Future Sales - Final project for "How to win a data science competition" Coursera course](https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data)

 The machine learning methods used in this project are **Random Forest Regressor**, **Gradient Boosting**, **Seasonal Autoregressive Integrated Moving Average (SARIMA)**, and an open-source software released by Facebook, **Prophet**.